comwrap/ai_adobe-commerce-hubspot-app-builder/README.md

-# Commerce  Integration Starter Kit
+# Adobe App Builder integration for Adobe Commerce and Hubspot

 The integration between Adobe Commerce and HubSpot facilitates seamless data synchronization and management across customer, company, and order domains.

+This application serves as a reference implementation for integrating HubSpot and Adobe Commerce.
+It is designed to demonstrate basic integration features and provide a foundational starting point for further development.
+Users are encouraged to extend and customize the application to meet specific business requirements and leverage additional functionalities beyond the basic features provided.

 Here's a brief description:

 ## Adobe Commerce to HubSpot Integration